Mendy Fry

 Mendy Fry (pronounced "min-dy") (born May 24, 1969 in Santa Rosa, California) is an American dragster and funny car driver competing in the NHRA.
-Under the tutelage of her father, Ron, she began driving quarter-midget sprint cars at age 4.
+Under the tutelage of her father, Ron, she began driving quarter-midget sprint cars at the age of four.
 As a teenager, she campaigned in the NHRA Top Alcohol Dragster class.
-She is the only female drag racer to record a 5-second 1/4 mile elapsed time in a front-engined Top Fuel dragster, as well as the only female member of the exclusive "Nostalgia Top Fuel 250 mph Club".
+She is the only female drag racer to record a five-second 1/4 mile elapsed time in a front-engined Top Fuel dragster, as well as the only female member of the exclusive "Nostalgia Top Fuel 250 mph Club".
 In 2019 she recorded the first 5.4 second quarter-mile elapsed time in a AA/Fuel Dragster.

 Early racing career

 Fry drove quarter midgets at age four to six, but only began racing seriously at 12, when she first expressed interest in building and driving a dragster.
 She went to work for her father's shop at Sears Point Raceway to earn the right.
 She first raced at fifteen, in the shop truck, losing every round, but returning the next weekend.
 Her first sportsman car was a B Econo dragster once owned by Amos Beard.
 It was in the Econo dragster she earned her competition licence.

-In 1988 in Fremont, California, at age 18 she became the world's quickest Top Alcohol driver, with a pass of 6.15 seconds at 220 mph.
+In 1988 in Fremont, California, at age 18, she became the world's quickest Top Alcohol driver, with a pass of 6.15 seconds at 220 mph.